MDLutoronto/jtd-edit-setup/docs/tutorial-search-edit.md

     ```powershell
     cd tutorials-search
     ```
-5. Switch to the to a new git branch for your edits (optional but strongly recommended):
+5. Switch to a new git branch for your edits (optional but strongly recommended):
     ```powershell
     git checkout -b update-tutorials # You can change 'update-tutorials' to a more descriptive branch name
     ```